Explore: Research Opportunities

 Colonel George Montagu (1753-1815) is one of the British naturalists who established the foundation of modern scientific study.
 Montagu identified many British animal species for the first time.
 He was also among the earliest members of the Linnean Society.

 One of Montagu’s most important works was ‘Testacea Britannica: a Natural history of British shells, marine, land, and fresh-water, including the most minute: systematically arranged and embellished with figures’.
-He published this in 1803.
-Later he also published a supplement to the first volume.
-Montagu used his own collection of shells for the descriptions and illustrations.

 Mosses from India